MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-12-Acquisition-Commercial-Items/subpart-12.5-Applicability-Certain-Laws-Acquisition-Commercial-Items-Commercially-Available-OffTheShelf-Items/section-12.503.md

 ##### 12.503 Applicability of certain laws to Executive agency contracts for the acquisition of commercial items. #####

-Link to an amendment published at 85 FR 27090, May 6, 2020.

 (a) The following laws are not applicable to Executive agency contracts for the acquisition of commercial items:

-(1) 41 U.S.C. chapter 65, Contracts for Materials, Supplies, Articles, and Equipment Exceeding $15,000 (see subpart 22.6).
+(1) 41 U.S.C. chapter 65, Contracts for Materials, Supplies, Articles, and Equipment Exceeding $10,000 (see subpart 22.6).

 (2) 41 U.S.C.
 3901(b) and 10 U.S.C.
 2306(b), Contingent Fees (see 3.404).